Disc Bulge

 Moving Disc

 It is just the same with the disc.
 When you bend forwards or sit down, the pressure is placed on the front part of the disc.
-This has the effect of squeezing the disc core (shown in red) backwards.
-The more bending you do, the more you are encouraging the disc to move in a backward direction.
+This has the effect of squeezing the disc core (shown in red in the picture) backwards.
+The more bending forward or sitting you do, the more you are encouraging the disc material to move in a backward direction.

 If you decide to lift something with your back bent, then you are adding a tremendous force to your disc.
 Basically you are asking for trouble!

-And so, if pressure is placed onto a part of the disc, the central core material will be squeezed to the area of least pressure (think of the doughnut!).
-In the diagram you can see a birds eye view of what happens when you bend forewards.
-The disc corel tends to move backwards.
+And so, if pressure is placed onto a part of the disc, the central core material will be squeezed to the area of least pressure (away from where it is being squashed/compressed).

 If there is too much pressure on the disc or too frequent high pressure on the disc, it can bulge out into the outer wall.
 This is when you get a disc bulge, prolapsed disc or slipped disc!
 This bulge in the disc can then press on the spinal cord or nerves as they pass out from the spine.
 This pressure on the nerve effects its ability to function causing pain, numbness, tingling and weakness.